vas3k/GodMode2/README.md

 # GodMode 2

-GodMode is a semi-automatic customizable admin generator that lets you add admin interface to any SQL database.
+GodMode is a semi-automatic customizable admin interface generator that lets you add admin interface to any SQL database.
-Based on Python 3.x, Flask and SQLAlchemy reflections.
+Written in Python 3.x, Flask and SQLAlchemy reflections.

 Automatically creates CRUD pages for any table in your database with ability to customize rows and views, create filters, batch actions and manage access policies for users and groups.